-Google Keep note-taking tool officially introduced with accompanying Android appAlex Wagner - Deputy Managing Editor, News Desk
+Google Keep note-taking tool officially introduced with accompanying Android appAlex Wagner - Editorial Director of News and Content

 Just a few days after Google's new Keep note-taking app was made a brief appearance to tease us all, the service has been officially introduced.
 Google Keep is a new utility that allows users to type out quick notes to be saved in Google Drive and accessed either online or using an Android phone or tablet.
 Notes can also be transcribed into Keep with a user's voice.
 When creating a new note, users can include lists or photos, and separate notes can be saved using different colors to make them easier to find.
 Google Keep also features a search feature to help users find exactly the note that they're looking for.